fshaque123/Sockets/README.md

 1)	Compile and run CredentialsServer.java.
 This should display the server port.
 2)	In a different window, compile and run BetterClient.java.
+3)  Correct Username is "Daisy" and password is "woof"
+4)  If the correct username and password is entered, any argument provided is echoed.
 Note: BetterClient.
-Java requires you to put in the port number to run.
+Java requires you to put in the port number to run. e.g "java BetterClient localhost (portnumber)"

 Note: Can be compiled and run using Visual Studio Code and Eclipse.